koalazak/dorita980/README.md

 # dorita980
-unofficial iRobot Roomba 980 library / SDK
+Unofficial iRobot Roomba 980 library (SDK).

-With this library you can send commands to your Roomba 980 through the iRobot cloud API.
+With this library you can send commands to your Roomba 980 through the iRobot cloud API and integrate with your own `Home automation` project.

 # Install